Venus Unveiled: Beta and Asteria

 We have a long flight now, 300 km over the narrowest point of Nuriet Gulf, 5-600 km wide--a warm subtropical sea with coral reefs around its fertile shores and big puffy clouds, rose and salmon in the dawn (sunlight hasn't reached us yet, but it's only a few miles up).
 We're headed for Perchta Peninsula, to the south, then east again via Gashan-Ki, Sobra and Rind Atolls, Prthivi Island, Cape Wyrd (I do NOT make these names up!) and the Taranga Peninsula, back to Asteria, then Beta.
 (Sound complex?
 I'm simplifying!
 Hecate Chasma's as complex as Terra's Spice Islands--and as vulnerable to transformation from modest changes in sea level.
 I thought most of these were one big Hecate Island till a few days ago, when I looked closer at the altimetry in the channels.
 Massive rewrite--based on a few narrow channels and isthmuses.
 Isthmi?
 Whatever.)

-We glide southwest, down Gaze Bay.
+We glide southwest, down Gaze Bay (Gaze sounds more like "gauzy" than "gays"--the name's borrowed from a drowned crater near the mouth of the bay--the valley on Old Venus now flooded to create the bay wasn't notable enough on radar scans to merit an official names of its.)
 On our right loom the steep Perchta Mts.
-I thought Gaze was a strait between the Kabel and Hecate Seas, but there's a low, narrow isthmus at the head of the bay, a mere sandy strip, linking Perchta (a finger of Aphrodite) to Wyrd (no longer a great island).
+Originally, I thought Gaze was a strait between the Kabel and Hecate Seas, but there's a low, narrow isthmus at the head of the bay, a mere strip of sandbars and low bluffs covered in dune-grass, linking Perchta (a finger of Aphrodite) to Wyrd (no longer a great island).
 Despite the piny heights all around, down here on the coast, Gaze Bay is mild.
 Headlands and islets are grassy, the slopes are open subtropical woods.
 Reminiscent of the Acapulco coast, it's a pleasant habitat for unmodified humans.

 Eventually, we'll cross Gaze Neck into Wyrd.
+(Yes, I heard you mutter "crossed into weird a long way back".)
 But I want to detour, see the rest of Perchta first.
-It's a big beautiful land--New Zealand or England with a landbridge.
+It's a big beautiful land--northern New Zealand or south England but with a landbridge to the mainland.
 Up ahead a gap opens in the Perchta range, a valley mouth that looks positively Terran, though it sure wasn't cut by water.
 We follow the Perchta River up for two hours--open meadows and marshes in the middle, but mostly forested walls.
 It's notably drier, though, than we've been used to for days, as we skirted the edge of the torrid zone.
 The valley's north side has low but rugged hills--the edge of Pani Corona, dark with conifers.

 On our right, Gashan-Ki drops to a low neck--the Isthmus of Pamela.
 I bet you think that name's proof Venus was colonized by punsters or Panamanians.
 Not!
 There's a crater named Pamela on this narrow neck, linking what otherwise would be Gashan-Ki Island with the Ulfrun mainland.
 The neck makes Gashan-Ki a peninsula 2000 km long, instead.
-It really is the Isthmus of Pamela.
+So the Isthmus of Pamela isn't a pun but an unavoidable fact.

 Over the neck, we can see a slice of Yuvkha Channel to the south, not as deep, but so wide we can't see the far side--just shallow sea to the horizon.
 As we fly past the Isthmus, Gashan-Ki humps up into hills again, and throws out a rocky arm nearly blocking our path.
 It's the narrowest point in Hecate's long trench.
 Logically enough, it's called Pamela Head--what else'd be north of Pamela's Neck?